KaramMajdi7/WhoWantssToBeA_Millionaire/README.md

-# Who Wantss To Be A Millionaire
+# Who Wants To Be A Millionaire

 This game was created using python and the Tkinter library, and it's the famous game who wants to be a millionaire, but I made the phone button works in a different way, because I could not find any library that could read the arabic